concord-consortium/mysystem_sc/README.md

 4. Run vagrant up in the wise4-vagrant folder, or if you already started vagrant, run vagrant reload
 5. open a web browser to http://localhost:8080/webapp/index.html
 6. login as admin:pass
-7. NEED HELP fininishing these steps, this page has more instuctions on getting started http://code.google.com/p/wise4/wiki/WISE4AdministratorResources But we need to customize that for mysystem2.
+7. NEED HELP finishing these steps, this page has more instructions on getting started http://code.google.com/p/wise4/wiki/WISE4AdministratorResources But we need to customize that for mysystem2.